Kuk Sool Won™ of Oak Hill Martial Arts

 How do I advance through the ranks for testing?

 We pretest the week of the test and when the instructor feels you have learned the material for the next level well enough to test (and it has been at least 2 months since your last test) and you have a good attitude in class, the instructor will give you a testing sheet and invite you to test.
-For each test you will demonstrate not only the new material for that level, but also all the material you have learned before.
+For each test, you will demonstrate not only the new material for that level but also all the material you have learned before.

-If you are invited to test and have to miss due to a schedule conflict, you can either miss that test and wait until the following testing cycle or you can request to have a private test with an instructor.
+If you are invited to test and must miss due to a schedule conflict, you can either miss that test and wait until the following testing cycle or you can request to have a private test with an instructor.
 You must complete the test within one week of the original test date and if not, you will have to be retested again the following testing cycle.
-You will have to pay the testing fee along with the instructor fee, which varies depending upon the rank of the instructor (PKJN $75/hr; SBN $65/hr; PSBN $55/hr; KSN $45/hr).
+You will have to pay the testing fee along with the instructor fee, which varies depending upon the rank of the instructor (PKJN $75/hr; SBN $65/hr; PSBN $55/hr; KSN $45/hr)

 Is there any required training outside of regular class attendance?